astronomer/docs/learn/custom-xcom-backends-tutorial.md

 - Needing more storage space for XCom than the metadata database can offer.
 - Running a production environment where you require custom retention, deletion, and backup policies for XComs.
 With a custom XCom backend, you don't need to worry about periodically cleaning up the metadata database.
 - Utilizing custom serialization and deserialization methods.
-By default, Airflow uses JSON serialization, which puts limits on the type of data that you can pass through XComs.
-Pickling is also available, but it has [known security implications](https://docs.python.org/3/library/pickle.html).
+By default, Airflow uses JSON serialization and, as of Airflow 2.6 can serialize Pandas dataframes via [pyarrow](https://pypi.org/project/pyarrow/).
+To circumvent this limitation in local development there is the option to serialize data via [pickling](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#enable-xcom-pickling), which is often not suitable for production due to [known security implications](https://docs.python.org/3/library/pickle.html).
 A custom XCom backend allows you to implement your own serialization and deserialization methods.
 - Accessing XCom without accessing the metadata database.

 After you complete this tutorial, you'll be able to: